 Especially if you’re a male, your profile gets left swipes the vast majority of the time.
 This means that the rare right-swipe is the only time an algorithm can learn about what works.
 But since you’re probably not generating a heavy stream of right-swipe data for it to work with, it’s making statistically questionable decisions based on tiny data samples.

-On the other hand, Photofeeler voters provide data with every vote, not just when they swipe right.
+On the other hand, the photo testing tool Photofeeler provides data every time someone looks at your picture, not just when they swipe right.

 2. Data is polluted by other variables